-Where are some of the best Gardens of Europe located?
+Where are some of the most beautiful gardens in Europe?

 Europe is home to many stunning gardens, each with its own unique charm and beauty.
 Here are some of the best gardens in Europe: